qaecology/blogdown-website/content/authors/Kathryn Knights/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
+- Research Students and Research Assistants
 ---

 K is a PhD student working on efficiency in wildlife monitoring methods.
-She is particularly interested in cost efficient survey design and distance sampling.
+She is particularly interested in cost-efficient survey design and distance sampling.
 Her work can be applied in a variety of monitoring contexts (plant or animal surveys in various habitats) but she is particularly keen on forests with big trees.